traveltime-dev/traveltime-sdk-nodejs/README.md

-# traveltimeJS: Travel Time NodeJS SDK
+# TravelTime Node.js SDK

-traveltimeJS is a NodeJS SDK for Travel Time API (https://traveltime.com/).
+This library is Node.js SDK for TravelTime API (https://traveltime.com/).
-Travel Time API helps users find locations by journey time rather than using ‘as the crow flies’ distance.
+TravelTime API helps users find locations by journey time rather than using ‘as the crow flies’ distance.
-Time-based searching gives users more opportunities for personalisation and delivers a more relevant search.
+Time-based searching gives users more opportunities for personalization and delivers a more relevant search.

 Dependencies: